luolinzhen/luolinzhen.github.io/content/en/research/_index.md

 PI: [Dr. Nancy Mendoza](https://csw.osu.edu/faculty/mendoza-nancy-ph-d/)

-The GRANDcares Project implemented a self-care educa0on interven0on for grandparents, serving as a pilot study to guide the development of an interven0on that builds resilience in grandparent caregivers.
+this implemented a self-care educa0on interven0on for grandparents, serving as a pilot study to guide the development of an interven0on that builds resilience in grandparent caregivers.